rolling-scopes-school/epam-short-track/core-js-ts/tasks/ci-cd/README.md

 #### **Performance Optimization (30 points)**
 - [10] Initial performance metrics (Lighthouse + DevTools: FCP, LCP, TTI, Speed Index, CLS) are documented in the PR, along with a screenshot of the results.
 - [5] Optimization suggestions are written in the PR (a few sentences, with a brief analysis of the metrics and recommendations).
-- [10] Lighthouse performance score is improved to ≥80%, incorporating optimizations (lazy loading, caching, code splitting, file formats, etc.).
+- [10] Lighthouse performance score is improved to ≥80%, incorporating optimizations.
 - [5] Before-and-after Lighthouse performance metrics and corresponding screenshots are included in the PR.